cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 ```

 - Replace all match labels and selectors:
   We add the `release` tag as selector/matchlabel component (next to `component`/`module`) to distinquish different installations.
 As with the metaclass labels we use the template we defined in `_helpers.yaml`.
+Check for the right indent.

 ```yaml
     matchLabels: